How to Get Rid of a Cold Fast—13 Dos and Don’ts

 How to cure a cold: Do rest

 Sure, your work and your family are important, and you don’t have time to lie in bed.
 But when you feel a cold coming on, try to give yourself a break for at least the first few days.
 Your body needs that time to heal.
-And rest is one of the most beneficial things you can do to recover from a cold quickly.
+And rest is one of the best ways to get rid of a cold that’s coming on.
 Think of it as being kind to your work or school colleagues as well; research shows that the first few days of a cold (and a day or two earlier, before you even know you’re sick) is when you’re most contagious.

 “Rest is absolutely a good treatment, and I would encourage people not to go outside—at least not in crowded areas where you could transmit the virus to others,” says Michael Incze, MD, a resident physician in internal medicine at University of California, San Francisco.
 How fast can cold viruses spread?
 One study found that a virus placed on a single doorknob in an office could contaminate the entire building within hours.

 How to cure a cold: Do drink fluids